Masterpiece-Coffee/masterpiece-coffee-web/src/pages/about.md

 ---
 templateKey: about-page
 sections:
-  - content: >
+  - content: >-
-      Masterpiece Coffee is a small wholesale boutique coffee roasting company located in Novato just north of San Francisco, CA. We love coffee and strive to present you with the coffee experience only a small roaster can provide.
-We roast daily in small batches, using only the finest Arabica beans, to control quality and provide only what our clients need.
+      Masterpiece Coffee is a small wholesale boutique coffee roasting company with two locations in Norhtern California.
+Novato, just north of San Francisco, and Oakdale, in the Central Valley.
+We love coffee and strive to present you with the coffee experience only a small roaster can provide.
+We roast daily in small batches, using only the finest Arabica beans to control quality and provide only what our clients need.
     title: Our Company
   - content: >
       We are a certified Organic Coffee roaster with over twenty years of